Lakeside-Apps/HouzLinc/README.md

 ### App Configuration
 #### Enabling OneDrive sign-in
 HouzLinc enables you to store the house configuration on OneDrive.

+When GitHub builds the app from the repository using `release.yml`, it uses an application registration in Microsoft Entra ID (formerly Azure AD) to enable OneDrive sign-in.
+The client ID and redirect URI of that application registration are stored as GitHub secrets and injected into the build at build time by `release.yml`.
+Only people with permission to run the GitHub Actions workflow can access those secrets.

-If you are building HouzLinc yourself and want to enable this functionality, you will need to register an application with Microsoft Entra ID to obtain a Client Id and, on certain platforms, a redirect URI.
-This is necessary to allow users to sign-in to OneDrive to let Houzlinc access the configuration file.
+If you are building HouzLinc on your machine and want to enable saving the house configuration to OneDrive in your private build, you will need to register an application with Microsoft Entra ID to obtain a Client Id and, on certain platforms, a redirect URI.
+This is necessary to allow users to sign-in to OneDrive to grant Houzlinc access the house configuration file.
 Go to the [Azure portal](https://portal.azure.com/) and [register a new app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=certificate) for Microsoft Entra ID.
 If you already have an application registered with Microsoft Entra, you can use that one instead.
 You will need the client Id and the redirect URI for a mobile app (Android, iOS).

 Create a file named appsettings.json in the project UnoApp folder under your repo root:
 ```